dlepex/7w/README.md

 https://dlepex.github.io/7w

-*7 words* is the password generator.
+**7w** is the *deterministic* password generator.
 It converts a mnemonic sequence of words into an unreadable  & unguessable password.
-*7w* doesn't store or send your data to third party. **It is purely browser-side calculation facility.**
+*7w* doesn't store or send your data to third party. **It is purely browser-side "password calculator".**

 ### Implementation notes